 Educational opportunities are offered by the Baton Rouge Community College without regard to race, color, age, national origin, religion, gender, or disability.
-The Director of Counseling & Disability Services has been designated as the college’s 504/ADA Compliance Officer.
+The Director of Counseling & Accessibility Services has been designated as the college’s 504/ADA Compliance Officer.
 Any person with a disability who needs assistance should contact the Director at 225.216.8503.
 TDD 225.216.8702.

 Baton Rouge Community College does not discriminate on the basis of gender in admission to or employment in its education programs or activities.

 The College’s Title IX Coordinator is Ms. Arboneaux and she can be reached at 225-216-8206.
 The mailing address for Title IX matters Baton Rouge Community College, C/O Ms. Arboneaux, 201 Community College Drive, Baton Rouge, LA 70806.

 The Family Educational Rights and Privacy Act of 1974, as amended (also sometimes referred to as the Buckley Amendment), is a federal law regarding the privacy of student records and the obligations of the institution, primarily in the areas of release of the records and the access provided to these records.
 Any educational institution that receives funds under any program administered by the U.S. Secretary of Education is bound by FERPA requirements.
 Institutions that fail to comply with FERPA may have funds administered by the Secretary of Education withheld.